 At a distance of 80 km from Mandvi, 109 km from Bhuj and 173 km from Gateway of Rann, Kutch Bustard Sanctuary or Kachchh Great Indian Bustard Sanctuary is a protected area located near Jakhau village in Kutch district of Gujarat.
-Also known as Lala-Parjan Sanctuary, it is one of the two great Indian Bustard Sanctuaries in Gujarat and among the top Mandvi Tourist Places.
+Also known as Lala-Parjan Sanctuary, it is one of the two great Indian Bustard sanctuaries in Gujarat, and among the must-include places in Mandvi tour packages.

-Varied vegetation, semi-arid grasslands and marshy swamps make Kutch Bustard Sanctuary an ideal home for Great Indian Bustard.
+Varied vegetation, semi-arid grasslands, and marshy swamps make Kutch Bustard Sanctuary an ideal home for Great Indian Bustard.
 It has the largest concentration of bustards, second only to the Desert National Park of Rajasthan.
-The Kutch Bustard Sanctuary is home to three species of Bustards - the Great Indian bustard, lesser floricans and the macqueen Bustard.
-Among the three, the population of Great Indian Bustard is reported to be declining and the bird is critically endangered.
-Besides these endangered species, the sanctuary is home to stoliczkas, bushchats, merlins, flamingos, herons, egrets, sandpipers, harriers, common cranes, black partridges, sand grouses ...
+Regarded as among the best Mandvi sightseeing places, the Kutch Bustard Sanctuary is home to three species of Bustards - the Great Indian bustard, lesser floricans, and the MacQueen Bustard.
+Among the three, the population of Great ...

 Historical & Heritage

-At a distance of 41 km from Junagadh and 66 km from Rajkot, Khambhalida Caves are the ancient rock cut Buddhist caves situated at Khambhalida village in Rajkot district of Gujarat.
-Also known as Rajkot Caves, it is one of the popular places to visit in Rajkot.
+At a distance of 41 km from Junagadh and 66 km from Rajkot, Khambhalida Caves are the ancient rock-cut Buddhist caves situated at Khambhalida village in the Rajkot district of Gujarat.
+Also known as Rajkot Caves, it is one of the popular historical places to visit near Rajkot.

-Among the three caves, the central one contains the stupa which is known as chaitya cave.
+Among the three caves, the central one contains the stupa which is known as the chaitya cave.
 The entrance of the chaitya is flanked by two large sculptures of the Bodhisattvas.
-On the right is the figure of Padmapani under Asoka-like tree with a female companion and five attendants.
+On the right is the figure of Padmapani under an Asoka-like tree with a female companion and five attendants.
 There is a yaksha-like dwarf on the left of it holding a basket.
 The figure on the left side of the entrance is probably Vajrapani and this sculpture is considered as one of the most ancient ones in India.
-The second such sculpture of Vajrapani came into existence 400-500 years thereafter at Cave No.2 of the world famous Ellora Caves of Maharashtra.
-The second sculpture of Padmapani, contemporary ...
+The second such sculpture of Vajrapani came into existence 400-500 years thereafter at Cave No.2 of the world famous ...

-At a distance of 42 km from Rajkot Junction, Rampara Wildlife Sanctuary is a dense woodland situated near Khijadiya village near Rajkot, Gujarat.
-It is one of the major tourist attractions in Gujarat and among the best tourist places in Rajkot.
+At a distance of 42 km from Rajkot Junction, the Rampara Wildlife Sanctuary is a dense woodland situated near Khijadiya village near Rajkot, Gujarat.
+It is one of the major places of wildlife in Gujarat, and among the best places to visit as part of Rajkot packages.
 It has been selected as an alternate place for the Asiatic lion breeding center in Gujarat.

-A former shooting reserve owned by the erstwhile princely state of Wankaner, Rampara was acquired by the government in 1975, declared as a reserve forest in 1983 and notified as a Sanctuary in 1988 so as to protect the natural vegetation and the wildlife of the area.
-Covers over an area of around 15 Sq. km, the sanctuary is located near the river of Machchhu, which is drained by two streams named Pat a gala vonklo and Vaghrigalo vonklo.
+A former shooting reserve owned by the erstwhile princely state of Wankaner, Rampara was acquired by the government in 1975, declared as a reserve forest in 1983, and notified as a Sanctuary in 1988 to protect the natural vegetation and the wildlife of the area.
+Covers over an area of around 15 sq. km, the sanctuary is located near the river of Machchhu, which is drained by two streams named Pat a gala vonklo and Vaghrigalo vonklo.

 At a distance of 46 km from Junagadh and 60 km from Rajkot, Jalaram Bapa Mandir is a Hindu temple located in Virpur near Rajkot, Gujarat.
 Situated near Kodhaldham Temple, it is one of the popular places of pilgrimage in Gujarat and among the best places to visit in Rajkot.